 With that said, have a checklist ready and make sure you gather the following documents:

 - Driver’s license, passport and other proof of identity and residence

 - Recent pay stubs with income-to-date information

 - Statements from banking, savings and investment accounts

 - Record of retirement savings and other assets

 - Profit and loss statements if self employed

 - Record of freelance earnings (if applicable)

-Within a few days of receiving your initial documentation, each lender should give you an estimate of what you’ll pay.
+Don’t just focus on the loan estimates from different lenders.
 You should always keep your eyes peeled for hidden fees and charges.
 These typically stretch from about 3% to 6% of your new outstanding loan balance.
-Fees can include the following.
+Fees can include the following: